 Q. I still have questions.
 Is there someone I can talk to?

-A. If you have questions regarding course selection or degree requirements, please schedule an appointment with your Academic Advisor through our Academic Counseling appointment system.
-You can also meet with an Academic Advisor during Academic Advising Drop-In hours (Monday-Friday from 2:30-4 p.m. in Kresge Hall, Suite K3521) for quick advising questions or urgent issues.
-Advisors will also hold special winter registration Winter Garden hours for additional assistance:
+A. If you have questions regarding course selection or degree requirements, please schedule an appointment with your academic advisor through our Academic Counseling appointment system.
+You can also meet with an academic advisor during Academic Advising Drop-In hours (Monday-Friday from 2:30-4 p.m. in Kresge Hall, Suite K3521) for quick advising questions or urgent issues.
+Advisors will also hold special Winter Graden drop-in hours for additional assistance during the registration processes: